JK-A2023/Sparta_IaC/README.md

 The practice of managing and provisioning infrastructure (e.g., servers, networks, databases) using code and automation scripts, allowing for consistent, repeatable, and version-controlled infrastructure deployments.

+### Example:

-If we have a client who would like us to create two VM's on the cloud, we can have a script that does it for us.
+A client who would like us to create two VM's on the cloud, we can have a script that does it for us.

 Any script that helps us build infrascture is IaC.

-If you have 100 VM's, all of which that need to be updatd.
-Do you SSH into each of them to update, or run a script that updates them all.

 # Configuration Management: